 Why Are Women Earning Less Than Men?

-An April 2017 article from US News & World Report states that conscious and unconscious stereotypes drive these pay disparities.
+An April 2017 US News & World Report article states that conscious and unconscious stereotypes drive these pay disparities.
 For example, an experiment done in 2012 showed that when given two resumes, one named John and one named Jennifer, science professors hiring a lab manager offered John $4,000 more than they would have offered Jennifer.
 Research also shows that women tend to fall out of contention for top hospital spots between five years and 15 years post-graduation because that’s when they start thinking about families or have to care for parents.

 Working Toward a Solution

 The income disparity as well as the far fewer numbers of women in C-Suite executive positions speak to biases brought to hospital cultures.
 It’s a prime example of why it’s so important to consider your organization’s culture throughout your hiring processes.
 As your organization prepares for recruitment, we encourage you to assess your company culture and ensure that these implicit biases are addressed.
 If you’re unsure where to begin, consider this white paper we’ve put together to help organizations define their culture to attract and retain top talent.
 In addition, we are always happy to help in your assessment.
 Email email@example.com to learn more.

 At Jordan Search Consultants, we’ve seen a major increase in hospice physician searches in recent years.
 This trend comes as no surprise considering only one in 10 people who need hospice and palliative care receives it, according to the World Health Organization and Worldwide Palliative Care Alliance.
 Studies also find between 8,000 and 10,000 physician specialists are needed to meet the hospice demands nationwide, but only about 4,500 are specializing in the field.